Hack-Oeil/myapp-sharemycode/README.md

-# Share My Code
+# Fork Share My Code

-A web app that facilitates realtime sharing of code editor using socket.io library.
+A Fork web app that facilitates realtime sharing of code editor using socket.io library.

-Live version is deployed at [https://sharemycode.onrender.com/](https://sharemycode.onrender.com/)
+I added different functionalities and adapted to my needs for my training, The original repository is: https://github.com/kaushalmeena/myapp-sharemycode

 ## Getting Started